Yumitoya8569/ng-conditional-validator/README.md

 ```

 ### `enable(validators)`
-enable(validators) will control form disable status
-if not pass condition, it will diable the control
+if not pass condition, it will diable the control.
-when call form.value it only return enabled control's value
+when call form.value it only return enabled control's value.
 ```typescript
 buildDemo3() {
    const contactMe = CondValidator.when(query => query.selectValue('dontContactMe') === false);